Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Evaluating Preferences and Avoiding Unwanted Shifts

 \prg{Safe shifts: natural preference shifts (NPS).} One limitation of the above metric is that not all preference shifts are unwanted: people routinely change their preferences and behavior ``naturally''.
 But what does ``naturally'' even mean?
 We propose an idealized notion of natural shifts, by asking how preferences would evolve if the user were ``omniscient'' and have full agency over their preference evolution process, i.e. if would have access to all content directly and had the ability to process it, unhindered by a small and biased slate offered by the RS.
 Unfortunately this is impractical, as we can never get data from such hypothetical users that can attend to all content when choosing what to consume.
 As an approximation, we consider \emph{random} slates, which at least eliminates the agency of the RS policy (which in turn can change the user's belief about the distribution of available content).
 We therefore operationalize ``natural preferences'' $\pref^{\pi_{\text{rnd}}}$ as the preferences which the user would have interacting with a random recommender $\pi^\text{rnd}$, and we use $\mathbb{E}_{\Pref_{0:T}^{\text{rnd}}}\big[D(\pref_{0:T}^{\pi}, \Pref_{0:T}^{\pi_{\text{rnd}}})\big]$ as the metric.

 \prg{Using safe shift metrics.} For how one can estimate such metrics, see \Appref{appendix:metrics_computation}.
 Once computed, they can be used both for evaluating preference shifts or for recommender optimization (as alternate proxies for ``value'' relative to simple engagement).
 However, clearly such metrics also fall short of fully capturing ``value'': we don’t want a system that actively tries to keep the user preferences static (as would result from blindly optimizing $D(\pref_{0:T}^{\pi}, \pref_{0})$).
-Additionally, as we can’t perfectly operationalize what Natural Preference Shifts would look like, it would also be incorrect to simply optimize to induce shifts that a random recommender system would.\MicahComment{address this better -- 'some misalignment will remain'}

 \prg{Penalized objective.} By considering a weighted sum of these metrics (as we will do in the penalized RL objective below), we try to lead the system to perform well under a variety of relatively-reasonable definitions of value, some of which are not preference-shift-agnostic.
 One can think of this as hedging our bets as to what the value (or cost) of induced preference shifts should be, and making explicit that it should not be zero, as current systems assume.